 Finding the best way to respond to online reviews can be difficult for most business owners.
-The review needs a response that is from the business and includes empathy, is courteous, short, and professional.
+The review needs a response that is from the business includes empathy and is courteous, short, and professional.
 Finding a way to respond to a review and include all these elements can be challenging.
-Experts in handling online reputation are best-suited for this situation, which is why Performance Driven Marketing has in-house monitor and review experts to meet all these elements of a one star review response.
+Experts in handling online reputation are best suited for this situation, which is why Performance Driven Marketing has an in-house monitor and review experts to meet all these elements of a one-star review response.

 Removing Bad Reviews

 Some marketing firms try to tell you that there is a “loophole” to removing those bad reviews and they have all the knowledge and experience to do it.
 Here’s the truth, certain reviews can be removed if the evidence is submitted to support the reason for the removal.
 However, most review platforms will not remove old or bad reviews as they are consumer opinions.
 If a bad review cannot be removed, there is a procedure we follow to help embrace the bad with a proper response.
 We provide important, positive content that is shared to help other people reading a review to gather information from “both sides” prior to making their buying decision.

 Reputation Management Software

 Contact Performance Driven Marketing to ensure your online reputation is not being ignored.
 Our experts want to help polish your online image to generate a stronger presence in the industry, and ultimately watch your company become more connected with your target audience.
 Contact our Ogden marketing company today to discuss managing and monitoring review software and programs available for local businesses.

 If you want to work on building your brand and reputation, use our quick tips to get started: